“Wars will begin where you will, but they do not end where you please.”

 Upon reading these, I realised Lisa’s apartment had become command central, communications central, for phone calls and messages between Cuba and the United States.
 She wrote that in eight hours of private conversations Fidel Castro had shown that he had a strong desire for negotiations with the United States: “In our conversations he made it quite clear that he was ready to discuss: the Soviet personnel and military hardware on Cuban soil; compensation for expropriated American lands and investments; the question of Cuba as what some call ‘a barracuda base for Communist subversion throughout the Hemisphere, or as others say is a ‘revolutionary focal point.”
 This was not the incorrigable megalomanic ‘son of a bitch’ the former backers of the former strongman were always raving on about.

 ‘ By all accounts, and these are sketchy, they discussed the U. S. and Cuba making amends.
-The Cuban leadership was anxious to talk about restoring ties to the U. S., cut off after the 1962 Cuban missile crisis. ’
+The Cuban leadership was anxious to talk about restoring ties to the U. S., cut off after their high stakes missiles contest with it’s bad beats and downswings.

 ‘What with the state of the Cuban economy, they need to obtain convertible currency.
 Further, any dealings with the U. S. would add respectability to the regime in the eyes of other Latin American States.”